|

 federal crime.

-date of injury is before August 22, 1986, the LSS CSS shall consult with a BWC
+the date of injury is before Aug.
+22, 1986, the LSS CSS will consult with a BWC

 settlement attorney to determine if the settlement is in the best interest of